funcatron/ft-site/index.md

 The project is in the initial development phase.
 Java and Scala Func bundles are currently supported.

+## Contributing

+Please see [CONTRIBUTING](https://github.com/funcatron/tron/blob/master/CONTRIBUTING.md) for details on how to make a contribution.

 ## Licenses and Support

-Funcatron is triple licensed under an Apache 2, Eclipse, and LGPLv3, your choice.
+Funcatron is licensed under an Apache 2 license.

 Support is available from the project's founder, [David Pollak](mailto:feeder.of.the.bears@gmail.com).